flarelabstfx/Grail-Visualisation/README.md

 #### Info about files:

-- Grail (Folder): The Grail folder that was downloaded from Github, the setup instructions assumes that you wont be using this folder and will download the most up to date version from Gihub and then do setup for it.
-If all else fails, you can try using this folder instead but will still have to do the make setup.
-Otherwise ignore, rename/backup, or remove it.

 - test & test_copy: A sample output file from grail that describes a finite automaton that can be used as the input for Program.
 The 'test' file is an example of an automaton that works well with the algorithm to produce a nice diagram, test_copy is an example of one that works less well and thus can be used to figure out improvment on the current basic algorithm (more info below).

 - Program: Takes in grail file output as input (argument #1) and creates a tikz code file (result.tex) that describes how to constrct a visual representation of the finite automaton (more about the algorithm below).
 It then converts the tikz code into a pdf image (result.pdf) and displays the pdf (the convertion and displaying of the pdf can be easily disabled by commenting out the last two lines of the code).